hl7au/au-fhir-ps/input/pagecontent/general-requirements.md

 The full set of sub-elements is visible in the "Key Elements Table" or "Snapshot Table" which shows the sub-elements defined in this profile (shown in the "Differential Table") and the sub-elements inherited from a base profile.

 ##### Must Support - Composition Sections
-Obligations vary significantly for elements in the AU PS Composition profile, in particular obligations on `Composition.section` reflect the expectations of [The "IPS"](https://build.fhir.org/ig/HL7/fhir-ips/Structure-of-the-International-Patient-Summary.html) and  [ISO 27269](https://www.iso.org/standard/79491.html):
+Obligations vary significantly for elements in the AU PS Composition profile, in particular obligations on `Composition.section` reflect the expectations of [The "IPS"](https://build.fhir.org/ig/HL7/fhir-ips/Structure-of-the-International-Patient-Summary.html) and  [ISO 27269](https://www.iso.org/standard/79491.html).
+A summary is provided below:
-- AU PS Consumers **SHALL** consume Compositions if a section is present and containing any valid value, and **SHOULD** display the value of this element (if the SHOULD:display Obligation is flagged) when presenting the data from the resource to a human user.
+- AU PS Consumers **SHALL** consume Compositions if a section is present and containing any valid value, and **SHOULD** display the content of the section when presenting the data to a human user.
-- For all mandatory sections (`Composition.section` minimum cardinality > 0) AU PS Producers **SHALL** correctly populate the section if a value is known.
+- For all mandatory sections (`Composition.section` minimum cardinality > 0) AU PS Producers **SHALL** correctly populate the section if a value is known, and **SHALL** be capable of populating `Composition.section.entry` and **SHOULD** correctly populate `Composition.section.entry` is a value is known.
-- For all recommended sections AU PS Producers **SHOULD** correctly populate the section if a value is known.
+- For all recommended sections AU PS Producers **SHOULD** correctly populate the section if a value is known, and **SHOULD** correctly populate `Composition.section.entry` is a value is known.
-- For all optional or undefined sections AU PS Producers **MAY** correctly populate the section if a value is known.
+- For all optional or undefined sections AU PS Producers **MAY** correctly populate the section if a value is known, and **MAY** correctly populate `Composition.section.entry` is a value is known.

 See [Structure of the Australian Patient Summary (AU PS)](general-guidance.html#structure-of-the-australian-patient-summary-au-ps) for information on the mandatory, recommended, and optional sections.